popoyuyu/capstone/README.md

 * 11:15: cont testing with tomtom api.
 * 2:30: research testing with mapbox
 * 4:00: cont testing with mapbox
-* 5:00: cont research with mapbox
+* 5:15: cont research with mapbox
+* 9:00 - 11:00: watching videos refresh on firebase

 ## License